 There is no minimum clearance requirement between the wall/floor opening and the sleeve exterior (with thermal blanket attached).
 However, to facilitate installation, clearances between the wall/floor opening and the damper sleeve are recommended.
 Although there is no maximum allowable clearance, the minimum overlap requirements between the wall/floor and the flange/retaining angle must be met.
-On grill mount installations the flange must overlap the wall/floor by 1⁄2 in.
-(13 mm).
-On continuous duct installations the retaining angles must overlap the wall/floor by 1 in.
-(25 mm).
-Note that the dampers may not be installed within the plane of the wall using this installation method.
+On grille mount installations, the flange must overlap the wall/floor by 1/4 in.
+(6 mm).